iluwatar/java-design-patterns/table-module/README.md

 Use the Table Module Pattern when

 - Domain logic is simple and data is in tabular form.
-- The application only use a few shared common table-oriented data structures.
+- The application only uses a few shared common table-oriented data structures.

 ## Related patterns